-We currently fund our operations with proceeds from the sales of homes and land, borrowings under our Restated Revolver, and long-term senior note financing.
+We currently fund our operations with proceeds from the sales of homes and land, borrowings under our Sixth Amended and Restated Credit Agreement (as amended, the "Restated Revolver"), and long-term senior note financing.
 As we utilize our capital resources and liquidity to fund the growth of our business, we monitor our balance sheet leverage ratios to ensure that we maintain reasonable levels.
 We also monitor current and expected operational requirements, as well as financial market conditions, to evaluate accessing other available financing sources.

 Over the next twelve months, we expect our principal uses of liquidity and capital resources will be to fund our short-term working capital obligations, land and lot purchases, land development, home construction, and overhead expenditures, interest costs, and tax and non-tax distributions to our Members.
-Beyond the next twelve months, we believe our principal demand for funds will be consistent with our short-term uses, as well as repayment or refinancing of our senior notes, with the first maturity of such senior notes not occurring until 2028.
+Beyond the next twelve months, we believe our principal demand for funds will be consistent with our short-term uses, as well as repayment or refinancing of our Restated Revolver which matures on January 28, 2026, and repayment or refinancing of our senior notes, with the first maturity of such senior notes not occurring until 2028.

-The Company's total liquidity, including cash, cash equivalents, restricted cash, and available additional borrowing capacity under our Restated Revolver, was \$830.5 million as of May 31, 2022.
+The Company's total liquidity, including cash, cash equivalents, restricted cash, and available additional borrowing capacity under our Restated Revolver, was \$943.8 million as of May 31, 2023.
 Based on our existing financial condition and credit relationships, we believe that our operations and capital resources are sufficient to provide for our current short-term and foreseeable long-term capital needs.
-However, we continue to evaluate the impact of market conditions on our liquidity and will consider, as appropriate, additional funding opportunities.
+However, we continue to evaluate the impact of market conditions on our liquidity and will consider, as appropriate, additional financing opportunities.

 The total debt to total capitalization ratio consists of total debt divided by total capitalization (debt plus Members' equity).
-Our ratio of total debt to total capitalization improved to 49.3% at May 31, 2022, from 53.7% at May 31, 2021.
-The net debt to net capitalization ratio consists of total debt, net of cash and restricted cash ("Net Debt"), divided by net capitalization (Net Debt plus Members' equity).
-Our ratio of net debt to net capitalization improved to 33.3% at May 31, 2022, from 42.0% at May 31, 2021.
+Our ratio of total debt to total capitalization improved to 46.5% at May 31, 2023, from 49.3% at May 31, 2022.
+The net debt to net capitalization ratio consists of net debt divided by net capitalization (net debt plus Members' equity).
+Our ratio of net debt to net capitalization improved to 25.7% at May 31, 2023, from 33.3% at May 31, 2022.